 She became a partner of Jean-Paul Viguier et Associés in 2011.

-Laura Gelso graduated from the School of Fine Arts with a Double Major in Art History and Studio Arts, with distinction, from Concordia University, in Canada.
+Laura Gelso is graduated from the Faculty of Fine Arts with a Double Major in Art History and Studio Arts, with distinction, at Concordia University, in Canada.
 She then pursued her studies in architecture, graduating in 1997 from the School of Architecture of the University of Montreal.
 At graduation, she was awarded the medal for overall excellence in architecture by the AIA.

 Laura worked in New York and the UK for internationally acclaimed firms on academic and corporate projects, research laboratories and two award-winning museums.
 She joined Jean-Paul Viguier SA d’Architecture in 2007 and became a partner in 2011.

 In 2009, Laura created an Interior Architecture service within the practice.
-This team comprises today eight architects and designers whose aim is to carry the guiding design principles behind every project all the way to their finishing details.
-She has managed the interior design of the Eiffage headquarters in Velizy, the headquarters of Prisma Presse in Gennevilliers, the SFR headquarters in Saint Denis and the MUSE shopping centre in Metz, amongst others.
-Alongside her responsibilities with the Interior Design team, Laura manages various architectural projects in the office.
+She has managed the overall interior fit-out and technical coordination of the Eiffage headquarters in Velizy, the headquarters of Prisma Presse in Gennevilliers, the SFR headquarters in Saint Denis and the MUSE shopping centre in Metz, amongst others.

-In 2004, she graduated from HEC Paris with an Executive MBA, specializing in entrepreneurship and innovation.
-Her final thesis, entitled FROM THE BUSINESS OF DESIGN TO THE DESIGN OF BUSINESS”, explores the Design Thinking approach in order to sustain radical innovation at the heart of any business.
+In 2014, she graduated from HEC Paris with an Executive MBA, specializing in entrepreneurship and innovation.
+Her final thesis, FROM THE BUSINESS OF DESIGN TO THE DESIGN OF BUSINESS, explores the role of Design to sustain radical innovation at the heart of any business.

 Andres Larrain studied architecture at Beaux-Arts (UP 8 - Paris).